Syria: Military

-In early 1976, Syria entered Lebanon, beginning their twenty-nine-year military presence.
-Syria entered on the invitation of Suleiman Franjieh, the Maronite Christian president at the time to help aid the Lebanese Christian militias against the Palestinian militias.
-Over the following 15 years of civil war, Syria fought for control over Lebanon.
-The Syrian military remained in Lebanon until 26 April 2005 in response to domestic and international pressure after the assassination of former Lebanese Prime Minister, Rafik Hariri.

-Another disputed territory is the Shebaa farms, located in the intersection of the Lebanese-Syrian border and the Israeli occupied Golan Heights.
-The farms, which are 11 km long and about 3 kilometers wide were occupied by Israel in 1981, along with rest of the Golan Heights.
-Yet following Syrian army advances the Israeli occupation ended and Syria became the de facto ruling power over the farms.
-Yet after Israeli withdrawal from Lebanon in 2000, Hezbollah claimed that the withdrawal was not complete because Shebaa was on Lebanese – not Syrian – territory.
-After studying 81 different maps, the United Nations concluded that there is no evidence of the abandoned farmlands being Lebanese.
-Nevertheless, Lebanon has continued to claim ownership of the territory.

 Human rights

-The situation for human rights in Syria has long been a significant concern among independent organizations such as Human Rights Watch, who in 2010 referred to the country's record as "among the worst in the world."
-The US State Department funded Freedom House ranked Syria "Not Free" in its annual Freedom in the World survey.
+Prior to the fall of the Assad regime, the situation for human rights in Syria was a significant concern among independent organizations such as Human Rights Watch, who in 2010 referred to the country's record as "among the worst in the world."
+The 2011 Freedom House report ranked Syria "Not Free" in its annual Freedom in the World survey.
+The Ba'ath regime was a totalitarian dictatorship that has been internationally condemned for its domestic and political repression, including summary executions, massive censorship, forced disappearances, etc. as well as numerous crimes against Syrian civilians perpetrated during the civil war, such as massacres, barrel-bombings, chemical attacks, etc.

 The authorities are accused of arresting democracy and human rights activists, censoring websites, detaining bloggers, and imposing travel bans.
 Arbitrary detention, torture, and disappearances are widespread.
 Although Syria's constitution guarantees gender equality, critics say that personal statutes laws and the penal code discriminate against women and girls.
-Moreover, it also grants leniency for so-called 'Honour killing'.
-As of 9 November 2011 during the uprising against President Bashar al-Assad, the United Nations reported that of the over 3500 total deaths, over 250 deaths were children as young as two years old, and that boys as young as 11 years old have been gang-raped by security services officers.
-People opposing President Assad's rule claim that more than 200, mostly civilians, were massacred and about 300 injured in Hama in shelling by the Government forces on 12 July 2012.
+Moreover, it also grants leniency for so-called honour killing.
+As of 9 November 2011 during the uprising against President Bashar al-Assad, the United Nations reported that of the over 3,500 deaths, over 250 deaths were children as young as two years old, and that boys as young as 11 years old have been gang-raped by security services officers.
+People opposing President Assad's rule claim that more than 200, mostly civilians, were massacred and about 300 injured in Hama in shelling by the government forces on 12 July 2012.